trax-the-truck/sqlast/README.md

 This is a minimal wrapper to interact with the library, it has no buisness logic or rewriting code.

+## Install

+Download the latest release for either Linux or macOS [here](https://github.com/mobikitinc/sqlast/releases).

+Put this file in your $PATH (this could be `~/bin`, `/usr/local/bin`, or another location).
+If you don't download the binary named `sqlast` (the linux default binary) be sure to rename it in your path.

 ## Compiling

 With a rust environment setup, `cargo build --release` and pull the binary from `target/release/sqlast`.